414owen/Nutmeg-Core/README.md

 ### Structure

-Nutmeg's goal is to have the cleanest syntax possible, as such, nutmeg has no
+Nutmeg's goal is to have the cleanest syntax possible, as such, Nutmeg has no
 closing tags.
 Every element is a javascript function.

 ```js